 - An honest exchange of information by both spouses.

-- A solution that takes into account the highest priorities of both spouses and your children.
+- A solution that takes into account the highest priorities of both spouses and, when applicable, their children.

 If you feel your case could be a candidate for collaborative divorce, please contact me at 978-356-2934 extension 12.